Officially manage cadres and civil servants according to job positions

 Many new regulations on recruitment, management and use of cadres and civil servants take effect from July 1, 2025. |

-Based on the requirements of the job position and the results and products of performing the tasks to recruit, arrange, use, evaluate, train, plan, and appoint cadres and civil servants.
+Based on the requirements of the job position and the results and products of the task performance to recruit, arrange, use, evaluate, train, plan, and appoint cadres and civil servants.

-At the same time, the regulation on taking exams to promote ranks will be removed and replaced by a mechanism whereby each job position will be assigned to the corresponding civil servant rank.
+At the same time, the regulation on taking exams to promote ranks will be removed and replaced by a mechanism whereby the position assigned to the job will be classified into the corresponding civil servant rank.

 Innovation in civil servant recruitment

-Regarding civil servant recruitment, the Law supplements the principle of equal competition; the selected person must immediately meet the requirements of the job position, and after being selected, he/she will be appointed and receive a salary in the corresponding civil servant rank.
-People with talent, contributions to the country, and people from ethnic minorities will be given priority.
+Regarding civil servant recruitment, the Law supplements the principle of equal competition; the selected person must immediately meet the requirements of the job position, and after being selected, will be appointed and receive a salary in the corresponding civil servant rank.
+People with talent, those who have contributed to the country and those from ethnic minorities will be given priority.

-In addition, the regulation on unified quality control of civil servant input at the national level should be abolished to implement the policy of promoting decentralization and delegation of authority in civil servant management.
+In addition, the regulation on unified input quality inspection of civil servants at the national level will be abolished to implement the policy of promoting decentralization and delegation of power in civil servant management.

-Recruitment of civil servants into job positions is carried out through examination, selection or admission.
-The admission form only applies to talented people from the non-public sector or experienced people who immediately meet the requirements of the job position and are civil servants, salaried people in the army, police, or key organizations but are not yet civil servants.
+Recruitment of civil servants into job positions is carried out through examination, selection or acceptance.
+The acceptance form only applies to talented people from the non-public sector or experienced people who immediately meet the requirements of the job position and are civil servants, salaried people in the army, police, or key organizations but are not yet civil servants.

-Things civil servants are not allowed to do
+Things that civil servants are not allowed to do

 Pursuant to Article 14 of the Law on Cadres and Civil Servants 2025, the following are the things that cadres and civil servants are not allowed to do: